tAndreani/airr-standards/docs/api/adc_api.rst

 **Facets Query Parameter**

-The ``facets`` parameter aggregate count information for the specified field.
+The ``facets`` parameter provides aggregate count information for the specified field.
 Only a single field can be specified.
-It provides all values that exist for the field, and the number of records (repertoires or rearrangement) that have this value.
+The ``facets`` parameter can be used in conjunction with the ``filters`` parameter to get aggregate counts for a set of search results.
+It returns the set of values for the field, and the number of records (repertoires or rearrangement) that have this value.
+For field values that have no counts, the API service can either return the field value with a 0 count or exclude the field value in the aggregation.
 The typical use of this parameter is for displaying aggregate information in a graphical user interface.
-The ``facets`` parameter can be used in conjunction with the ``filters`` parameter to get aggregate information for a set of search results.

 Here is a simple query with only the ``facets`` parameter to return the set of values for ``sample.pcr_target.pcr_target_locus`` and the